 @javax.ejb.Local public interface Control_center_local { … @javax.ejb.Remote public interface Control_center_remote { … @javax.ejb.Singleton public class Control_center implements Control_center_local, Control_center_remote { …

-- More details on the way of accessing Session Beans
+- Further detail on the way of accessing Session Beans ☛

 The case of “home” interfaces being local or remote